Male vs. Female Shopping Statistics: Who Runs the Online Shopping World In 2026

 General Shopping Habits

-One should begin their journey into the difference between two sexes with exploring general shopping habits and behaviors.
-Being aware of differences in shopping habits, behavior and dynamics can help you make the first step in marketing campaign diversification and advertisement targeting.
+One should begin their journey into the difference between the two sexes with exploring general shopping habits and behaviors.
+Being aware of differences in shopping habits, behaviors, and dynamics can help you take the first step toward diversifying your marketing campaigns and targeting your advertising.

 In general, a slightly larger percentage of women than men opt for online shopping (72% of women, 68% men).
-The reasons why approximately 30% of both sex customers prefer to visit brick-and-mortar shops are mostly the same:
+The reasons why approximately 30% of both sexes of customers prefer to visit brick-and-mortar shops are mostly the same:

-As for the reasons why men and women opt for shopping via the Internet, that is when the differences between sexes manifest themselves.
+As for why men and women opt to shop online, that is when the differences between the sexes manifest.

-• focused on the mission; men consider shopping as a common activity with one straightforward goal – purchase;
+• Focused on the mission.
+Men consider shopping as a common activity with one straightforward goal: to purchase.

-• reliant on product information – males usually carefully study features of an item before making a decision;
+• Reliant on product information – males usually carefully study the features of an item before making a decision.

-• interested in the result – not captivated by the process, men make a purchase as soon as the suitable item is found.
+• Interested in the result – not captivated by the process, men make a purchase as soon as a suitable item is found.

 Women, on the other hand: